avvvet/blog_api/README.txt

 # to get reply comments for any root/main comment
 #GET : http://127.0.0.1:4000/api/v1/posts
-with this you can get 'n' deep threaded coments , and the
+with this you can get 'n' deep threaded coments ,

 key : post_id
 value: 1